Teun/SnappetChallenge/NarrativePlan.md

 ## Implementation

 I generated a quick web application from the Visual Studio template.
-There's some tweaking I could do relating to routes, but I'll just go with what's there.
+There's some tweaking I could do, but I'll just go with what's there.
 I want to spend time on the functionality.

 I'm going to start out with the data repository layer.
 I'll have an answer repository with methods that retrieve the data we'll need for the pages and an answer database within the repository layer that deals with the details of loading the data and making it available.
 The answer database class will provide an IQueryable and the answer repository class will query the answer database to get the necessary data.